geeknoid/Undertaker/README.md

   should be written.
 This report contains a list of all the symbols that are defined in the assemblies and are referenced by other symbols.

-* `--alive-by-test-symbols` lets you specify the path to the file where the report on symbols alive due to being used from test methods should be written.
+* `--alive-by-test-symbols` lets you specify the path to the file where the report on symbols alive only due to being used from test methods should be written.

 * `--needlessly-public-symbols` lets you specify the path to the file where the report on needlessly public symbols should be written.
-This report contains a list of all the symbols that are defined as public but are never referenced by any other assembly and so could be made internal.
+This report contains a list of all the symbols that are defined as public but are never referenced by any other assembly and so could be made internal or private.

 * `--unreferenced-assemblies` lets you specify the path to the file where the report on unreferenced assemblies should be written.
 This report contains a list of all the assemblies that were loaded as input